For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 9. Get cheaper bills – Look around for deals on your bills like gas, electricity and broadband.
 You could save some money by switching to a cheaper supplier.

-10. Open a second bank account – Get another bank account or any lump sums you receive (maybe your loan, grant or some inheritance money perhaps) and set up a Direct Debit so it drip-feeds into your current account in small doses.
+10. Open a second bank account – Get another bank account for any lump sums you receive (maybe your loan, grant or some inheritance money perhaps) and set up a Direct Debit so it drip-feeds into your current account in small doses.
 This way, you won’t overspend when a chunk of cash comes in, but you’ll still benefit from a little bit of extra money each month.

 11. Plan ahead – This does wonders for your bank balance.
 Thinking ahead applies to weekly meals, nights out and even the odd occasion when you decide to eat out.
 As often as possible, try to know what you’ll be doing and when so you can plan ahead and budget accordingly.

 12. Treat yourself now and then – To budget effectively, you don’t need to live like a monk 24/7.
-It’s important to still have fun and do the things you love – just plan ahead for splurges so you’re never left with any nasty surprises on your bank statement.
+It’s important to still have fun and do the things you love.
+Just plan ahead for splurges so you’re never left with any nasty surprises on your bank statement.

 13. Earn a passive incomeYou can also try out a few of these hacks for making money in your sleep.
 You won’t see your bank balance shoot up immediately, but over time you’ll start to see a profit.
 It’s basically free money!